The Blood Type Diet: Exactly What You Need To Know According To A Functional Medicine Expert

 What are my thoughts on the Blood Type Diet?

 From where I’m sitting, the nutrition and lifestyle advice in the Blood Type Diet is universally healthy, regardless of blood type.
 For example, D’Adamo advocates for eating real, whole foods and avoiding universally inflammatory foods like dairy, wheat, and certain lectin-containing beans and legumes.
 He also takes a holistic approach to healthy, giving tips for exercise and stress management.
-Personally, I’m all for that.
+Personally, I’m all for that, there are plenty of other factors that affect our health after all.

 Therefore, if you want to follow the blood type, it won’t hurt.
 In fact, it may benefit your health in more ways than one — just know that the benefits don’t appear to be connected directly to your blood type.